 Locate three 90° O-ring/flare adapters in the hardware bag.

-Turn the O-ring end of one adapter into the top port (Port C) of the power unit so that it points about 45° to the right and to the rear when viewed from the top.
+Turn the O-ring end of one adapter into the top port of the power unit so that it points about 45° to the right and to the rear when viewed from the top.

-Turn the other two 90° adapters into ports A and B from the back of the power unit so that the flare ends point at opposite 45° angles from center.
-See drawing 6485 and 6490.
+Turn the other two 90° adapters into ports A and B from the back of the power unit so that the flare ends point straight down.

-Install 45° O-ring/flare adapters into the ports of the angling cylinders so that the flare ends are nearly parallel to the mount lugs of the push frame.
+Install 45° O-ring/flare adapters into the ports of the angling cylinders so that the flare ends of the adapters are directed straight back.